marciot/esp32-dali-clock/README.md

 ================

 This is an ESP32 recreation of the "Dali" digital clock where the digits "melt" into one another.
+Watch a full demonstration on [YouTube]

 The Dali clock was first written in 1979 by Steve Capps for the Xerox Alto and later ported to the Macintosh.
 Later, Jamie